 - 28% also reported their biggest struggle was communicating and collaborating – (although paradoxically among the same group 79% of respondents said lawyers were ‘communicating at the same level or better compared to pre-pandemic’ times and that ‘lawyer responsiveness to paralegals has remained at the same level as office working’.)

-Given the reality that many people may not report, or even necessarily recognise the onset of mental health issues, especially in what can be a ‘tough-it-out’ culture in commercial law, the 37% figure may well be a lot higher.
+Given the reality that many people may not report to alcohol rehab or mental rehab, or even necessarily recognise the onset of mental health issues, especially in what can be a ‘tough-it-out’ culture in commercial law, the 37% figure may well be a lot higher.

 Also, over a quarter of the paralegals and admin group said that despite all the self-congratulations about how smoothly the move to remote has gone in the legal world, they still ‘struggle [with] communicating and collaborating’ at work.
 That would seem to suggest things are not as perfect as firms are saying.